Cole Bartiromo: 1990s: Background

 When he was a young kid, Bartiromo had a "growing obsession with making money."
 This was first evident when he sold candy bars to his neighbors as part of fundraising events for his little league baseball team and set the prices a few dollars higher than what he was allowed to sell them at.
 In addition to greed, both Bartiromo and his father attributed his focus for quick wealth on his family's financial struggles.

 The family faced bankruptcy twice through the 1990s.
-By April 1993, their $2,800 monthly income was around $200 below what they were required to pay, including a time-share at the Las Vegas-based Jockey Club Resort which they owed $4,000.
+By April 1993, their $2,800 monthly income was around $200 below what they were required to pay, including a time-share at the Las Vegas-based Jockey Club Resort, which they owed $4,000.
 John sold the share in April 2001 in order to pay for his kids' college education.
-In 1993, the family filed bankruptcy at Santa Ana's U.S. Bankruptcy Court.
+In 1993, the family filed for bankruptcy at Santa Ana's U.S. Bankruptcy Court.
 The debts were discharged by the court in June 1993.

 In April 1997, they filed bankruptcy again, this time from John failing to pay over $23,000 of his mortgage, further worsened by a lender increasing the amount to $237,419.
-The court chose to dismiss it in May 1997 and prohibited another petition for six months, resulting in the family's three-bedroom and two-bath home to be foreclosed by a bank in the summer of that year.
+The court chose to dismiss it in May 1997 and prohibited another petition for six months, resulting in the family's three-bedroom and two-bath home being foreclosed by a bank in the summer of that year.
 The Bartiromos stayed in the home by having John's sister, Donna Smallwood, pay the mortgage.
 In 1998, the Bartiromos paid Smallwood for the house and refinanced the mortgage loan in November 1999.